ZoranJeremic/f.Sentence/README.md

 ![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue?style=for-the-badge)
 ![Early Development](https://img.shields.io/badge/status-early%20development-orange?style=for-the-badge)

-**Sentence** isn't just another text editor — it's the beginning of a new way to write.
+**f.Sentence** isn't just another text editor — it's the beginning of a new way to write.

 Crafted with **Flutter** and designed around **Material You**,
 f.Sentence is being built to rethink how text processing should feel in the modern age —